What is Disability?

 Models of Disability

-While most disabled people consider disability to be an impairment, defining it as solely as a medical diagnosis (physical, biological, pathological) ignores the structural inequities that often cause or contribute to disability.
+Defining disability solely as a medical diagnosis (physical, biological, pathological) ignores the structural inequities that often cause or contribute to disability.
 This way of thinking, known as the “medical model,” assumes that an individual’s disability is a problem in need of fixing, curing, or eradicating, rather than recognizing it as a facet of identity.
 Medical approaches tend to ignore the reality that many disabilities are chronic and cannot be “fixed,” and that many disabled people do not want a “cure.”
 By contrast, the “social model” of disability considers the “problem” to be society and the barriers – whether physical or attitudinal – it places in front of people with disabilities.
 It’s these barriers, not the person, that must change.

 The key is to recognize that disability itself is not a problem; it is a natural part of the human experience.
 Traditionally donors have mostly approached disability using the medical model, but the social model is critical to understand the way disability intersects with and is caused by other inequalities.